 Jody Nagel is co-editor (along with Mark Schultz) of Jomar Press.
 Nagel joined the Ball State University School of Music faculty in 1992 and is now professor of music theory and composition in 2012, and retired from teaching in 2019.
-He served as the Area Coordinator of the Theory and Composition Division.
+He served as the Area Coordinator of the Theory and Composition Division, 2010-2015.
 His compositions have been performed in various American cities and also in Australia, Canada, Costa Rica, Puerto Rico, Korea, Cyprus, Israel, Germany, France, Austria, Russia, and England.
 Since 1996, he has been a perennial recipient of ASCAP Standard Music Awards, and he won an ASCAP Young Composers Award in 1988 for a chamber orchestral work.
 In 1993 he was a Fulbright Fellow in Sydney, Australia.
 Performances of Nagel's works have been given at conferences of the Society of Composers, Inc.

 (SCI) and the Society for Electro-Acoustic Music in the United States